When used properly the crate is a helpful tool, particularly during puppyhood and adolescence.

 - It is an important skill to teach a pup in the event he will need to be crated at some point in life; at the vet, at the groomers, when boarding, etc.

 Properly introduce the crate shortly upon arriving home.
-We recommend starting with some simple games and then moving on to use a method called shaping to comfortably increase the time your puppy spends in the crate.
+We recommend starting with some simple games and then moving on to use a method called shaping to comfortably increase the time your puppy spends in it.
 If you have never crate trained a pup work with a coach who can help you with the process.

 Check our guide on how long you should leave your puppy in the crate at his given age.